diogocavilha/diogocavilha/README.md

 I'm a Backend engineer who loves creating and testing new ways of getting the job done.

 - I love Linux and Shellscript! :heart_eyes:
+- I'm skilled in PHP and have a good experience with Python.
+- I have also some experience with Java, kotlin and Go.
-- I’m currently working fully remote for a company from São Paulo as a senior backend Python engineer.
-Currently working by using Python and Flask.
+- I’m currently working fully remote for a company from São Paulo as a senior backend python engineer.
+Currently working by using Flask Framework for creating and maintaining microservices.
-- I have also some experience on Java, kotlin and Go.

 Feel free to get in touch! :blush: